Hardi-St/MobaLedLib/README.md

 **Revision History:**

-**Ver.: 3.1.0** 25.11.21:
+**Ver.: 3.1.0** 28.11.21:

 *Features*
-- Add ServoMP3 feature - sound modules are attached to the servo board and controlled via serial line
 - New TreeView based macro selection dialog with grouping and icons
 - Add feature to control sound modules attached to the mainboard
+- Add ServoMP3 feature - sound modules are attached to the servo board and controlled via serial line
-- Add feature Pin_Alias and
+- Add feature Pin_Alias
 - Add #define SWITCH_DAMPING_FACT to the Lib_Macros
 - Add possibility to scroll with the mouse in the description box of the TreeView dialog
 - UserForm_Other is resizable now